scharlau/story_generator_p/README.md

         pip install Faker

+Add imports to the story.py file for faker.
+Add the general ones, and then a line for the 'providers' libraries used.

+      from faker import Faker
+      from faker.providers import company, job, person, geo

 Now we can set about changing the nouns, adjectives and other parts of mystory with values from Faker.
 Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers and make some changes to mystory by swapping the mystory variable with the following:

         fake = Faker()